mateuszwlosek/azure-pulumi-example/README.md

 Get external IP: `kubectl get services`, get external IP from `nginx-ingress-ingress-nginx-controller`.
 Test endpoint: `curl 'http://1.2.3.4` (replace IP with your one)
 Get users endpoint: `curl 'http://1.2.3.4/user'` (replace IP with your one)
 Create users endpoint: `curl -X POST 'http://1.2.3.4/user?username=test'` (replace IP with your one)

+Pulumi useful commands:
+Cancel ongoing pulumi process: `pulumi cancel`
+In case of any errors with corrupted pulumi state: `pulumi stack export | pulumi stack import` and `pulumi refresh`